awsdocs/amazon-emr-management-guide/doc_source/emr-studio-configure-workspace.md

 1. To save the notebook example to your Workspace, choose **Save to Workspace**\.
 EMR Studio saves the example in your home directory\.
 After you save a notebook example to your Workspace, you can rename, edit, and run it\.

-For more information about the notebook examples, see the [EMR Studio Notebook Examples GitHub repository](https://github.com/aws-samples/emr-studio-notebook-examples)\.
+For more information about the notebook examples, see the [EMR Studio Notebook examples GitHub repository](https://github.com/aws-samples/emr-studio-notebook-examples)\.

-## Save Workspace Content<a name="emr-studio-save-workspace"></a>
+## Save Workspace content<a name="emr-studio-save-workspace"></a>

 When you work in the notebook editor of a Workspace, EMR Studio automatically saves the content of your notebook cells and output in the Amazon S3 location associated with your Studio\.
 This backup process preserves your work between sessions\.

 You can also manually save a notebook by pressing **CTRL\+S** in the open notebook tab or by using one of the save options under **File**\.

 Another way to back up the notebook files in your Workspace is to associate your Workspace with a Git\-based repository and sync your changes with the remote repository\.
 Doing so also lets you save and share your notebooks with team members who are using a different Workspace or Studio\.
-For instructions, see [Link Git\-Based Repositories to an EMR Studio Workspace](emr-studio-git-repo.md)\.
+For instructions, see [Link Git\-based repositories to an EMR Studio Workspace](emr-studio-git-repo.md)\.

-## Delete a Workspace and Notebook Files<a name="emr-studio-delete-workspace"></a>
+## Delete a Workspace and Notebook files<a name="emr-studio-delete-workspace"></a>

 When you delete a notebook file from an EMR Studio Workspace, you delete the file from the** File browser**, and EMR Studio removes its backup copy in Amazon S3 You do not have to take any further steps to avoid storage charges when you delete a file from a Workspace\.